 If you are looking for a professional sounding guitar, but afraid the dreadnought style size will affect how well you play, I would suggest this guitar to you.
 Also, the pin-less bridge makes changing strings on this guitar a breeze!
 You won’t have to worry about losing your pins or breaking them while you’re changing out your strings.

-The GD20-NS is also popular among singers, produces, and songwriters of all musical genres (as the sound quality from this guitar is so pure, it doesn’t fit exactly into one genre).
-The Takamine GD20-NS Dreadnought Natural Acoustic is a high-quality guitar that’s offered at an affordable price.
+The GD20-NS is also popular among singers, produces, and song writers of all musical genres (as the sound quality from this guitar is so pure, it doesn’t fit exactly into one genre).
+The Takamine GD20-NS Dreadnought Natural Acoustic is a high-quality guitar with rosewood fretboard that’s offered at an affordable price.

 If you are looking for a guitar that plays like a million bucks, but aren’t willing to shell out a million bucks, this is the perfect investment for you to make.